Disabled Facilities Grants

-An Occupational Therapist will visit your home to discuss your needs, review your property and make recommendations regarding the most appropriate adaptation(s) for you.
+An Occupational Therapist will visit your home to talk to you about your needs, look at your home and make recommendations that most suit your disability.

-The Council does not seek to limit the possible works which may be considered under a Disabled Facilities Grant.
+The amount of grant that a person could be allowed depends on a person’s disability.
+We do not seek to limit the amount of work that may be considered under a DFG.
 However, each case will be considered on its own merits.
 A grant for an extension, for example, will only be given where no other alternative adaptation or move to a more suitable property is possible.